makannew/use-delayed-function/README.md

 It is also a handy tool for applying timing logics inside react components e.g. Showing a notification for few seconds.

-Activities of this hook doesn't change state of the component(unless called function does) so it doesn't cause rendering.
-This is the main feature of this hook, the stateful version of this hook is [`use-delayed-state`](https://github.com/makannew/use-delayed-state)
+Activities of this hook doesn't change state of the component (unless the called function does) so it won't cause rendering, so to the called function should either `setState` or do some side effects.
+The stateful version of this hook is [`use-delayed-state`](https://github.com/makannew/use-delayed-state)

 ## Install